Bibin0001/eat-me-up/README.md

 # Eat me Up

-This is a website for manaing your macros and recipes.
+This is an app  for manaing your macros and recipes.

+You need Docker to run this application.

-Some functionalities:
+# Some functionalities:
-# Create Recipes
+Create Recipes
-# Make shopping lists for chosen recipes
+Make shopping lists for chosen recipes
-# Share your recipes
+Share your recipes

-The website is still in development !
+# To run the project
+run this command: sudo docker-compose -f docker-compose-deploy.yml up --build

+# To add a superuser:
+sudo docker exec -it eat_me_next_tri_app_1 python manage.py createsuperuser